 • There’s no way to know until the end what the trip will include so it’s necessary to build in trust, collaboration, and openness;

 • The result will be what everyone wants.
-The process will not be what the leader envisaged;
+The process of getting there will be different from what the Leader envisaged;

 • Failure is part of the process and can be used to inspire creativity;

-• Resistance will be visible and managed by group with no fallout;
+• Resistance will be visible early and managed by group with no fallout;

 • The result will be the best amalgam of everyone involved bringing their values and hearts.